+Courtesy photo

 THOMPSON - Soldiers from North East Connecticut National Guard units, past and present, gathered Sunday, Sept.
 22, at the West Thompson Dam for their annual reunion.
 Former soldiers from the 169th Infantry, the 101st, 242nd Combat Engineers and 250th Engineers shared stories, food and a lot of laughs.
 Many of the Guardsmen are combat veterans, having fought in Vietnam, Iraq, and Afghanistan.
 Event organizers were pleased with the turnout and expect to hold the event again next year.
 According to several of the participants, a special bond that lasts a lifetime is formed between soldiers when serving.
 That bond was evident this past Sunday.

 Boyd visits Linemaster

-Courtesy photo From left, CEO Joseph J. Carlone Sr., Pat Boyd, President Joseph J. Carlone Jr. WOODSTOCK State Representative Pat Boyd (D - Pomfret) toured the Linemaster Campus in Woodstock along with Eric Gjede, Vice-President of the Connecticut Business and Industry Association.
+From left, CEO Joseph J. Carlone Sr., Pat Boyd, President Joseph J. Carlone Jr.

+The unique community of Tuba City offers a culturally rich environment and a rewarding career in an underserved area.
+Emergency Physicians WOODSTOCK - State Representative Pat Boyd (D - Pomfret) toured the Linemaster Campus in Woodstock along with Eric Gjede, Vice-President of the Connecticut Business and Industry Association.
 Prior to the tour of the 93-acre facility, Rep. Boyd discussed the current business operation and associated challenges, including the regulatory environment, with Linemaster's CEO Joseph J. Carlone Sr. and President Joseph J. Carlone Jr.